geprog/CodeCaptain/README.md

 - [ ] show related code parts in UI
 - [ ] include issues and PRs and their comments into embeddings

 ## Appreciations

 - https://hackernoon.com/reverse-engineering-reddits-source-code-with-langchain-and-gpt-4

+## How to start the python server

+Use the command `uvicorn pyserver:app --reload` to start the python server.
+It takes default port 8000.